apmitchell18/dql-hot-lab-guides/DQL HOT 2 - DQL in Practice/content/04_DQL_Entities_in_Practice/index.md

 ## Hands-On Exercise 3 - Entity Queries in Practice

 In this section, you will work through a practical use case using entity queries in DQL.
+The familiar Dynatrace entity model is available directly in DQL queries, giving you direct access to entity relationships and properties.

 ---

 ### Step 1: Filter entities based on specific criteria
-One of the things we can use DQL and entities is to provide as much insight and visibility into potential affectation of known vulnerabilities.
-For example the recent situation with the Windows patch and .NET Framework 3.5.
+One of the things we can use DQL and entities is to provide as much insight and visibility into processes potentially affected by known vulnerabilities.
+For example, there was situation where a specific Windows patch and .NET Framework 3.5 resulted in a vulnerability.

-For this kind of situations, the entity information available in GRAIL gives us the means to look for the PGIs that could potentially be affected by this situation.
+For these kinds of situations, the entity information available in GRAIL gives us the means to look for the Process Group Instances (PGIs) that could potentially be affected by.

-We will begin by querying a list of process group instances based on their technology type.
-In a new notebook, add a new section and choose "Query Grail".
+We will begin by querying for a list of PGIs based on their technology type.
+In a new Notebook, add a new section and choose "Query Grail".

-#### Write and execute a query to obtain a list of PGIs which technology is .NET and the version contains '3.5'.
+#### Write and execute a query to obtain a list of PGIs where technology is .NET and the version contains '3.5'.
 Make sure to add the 'softwareTechnologies' column to confirm that the .NET version 3.5 is being met.
 Here is an example of a result we are looking for.

 ![Notebooks](../../assets/images/NET%203_5.png)